pony-yyy/Google/README.md

 ```

 ## Instructions to Download Necessary Files and Start the Server both locally and on AWS EC2
 ***Note: The below steps are used only if you want to run program by yourself.
-Our server is already started in the background.
+Our server has been already started in the background.
 You can use our website directly.***
 __________
 ## Run Program locally:
 ### Download large files: